francoMorini/angularSelectorDirective/README.md

 This project, for practice purposes, attempts to create a single directive that manages to add a complete selector of items to select between them using the keyboard and perform a function.
 In this case, the directive has been used to simulate choosing a profile image.

+As an extra, I have added a simple directive that allows opening the selector with the letter "i".

 ## Features

+- Full control of the DOM
+- Create and instance components programmatically
+- Directives

 ## DEMO